 U.S. breaks records in opening Women's World Cup game, dominates Thailand 13-0

-They're the defending champions and the favorite to win the 2019 FIFA Women's World Cup.
-The United States Women's National Team (USWNT) set a World Cup record Tuesday in its 13-0 routing of Thailand in its first World Cup match.
+The U.S. Women's National team are the defending champions and the favorite to win the 2019 FIFA Women's World Cup.
+But no one predicted them setting a World Cup records Tuesday in their 13-0 routing of Thailand to open their title defense.

-You've already heard it called a record-setting win.
+You've already heard it called a record-breaking win.
 But which records did they break?

 - Most goals scored by a team in a World Cup match — men's or women's